telekom-security/tpotce/README.md

 5. Network Security Monitoring (NSM)
     * Fatt a pyshark based script for extracting network metadata and fingerprints from pcap files and live network traffic.
     * P0f is a tool for purely passive traffic fingerprinting.
+    * Satori is a passive OS, application and protocol fingerprinting tool.
+It runs in parallel to P0f during the transition period and writes normalized JSON logs.
+Runtime modules default to TCP and are controlled by container command switches.
     * Suricata a Network Security Monitoring engine.
 <br><br>